mgalardini/pyseer/docs/usage.rst

 .. math::
    y \sim Wa + Xb + Ku

-We use `FaST-LMM's <http://dx.doi.org/10.1038/nmeth.1681>`_ likelihood calculation to compute this model in linear time for each variant.
-The phenotype is always treated as continuous, which in the case of case/control data may cause some loss of power.
+We use `FaST-LMM's <http://dx.doi.org/10.1038/nmeth.1681>`__ likelihood calculation to compute this model in linear time for each variant.
+We now use the implementation in the `limix <https://github.com/limix/limix>`__ package.

 The main advantage of this model is that all relationships are implicitly included and selection of the number of components to retain is not necessary.